Self-Routing: Parameter-Free Expert Routing from Hidden States: Results

 The same pattern is visible when inspecting the full expert-allocation matrices.
 Figure~\ref{fig:expert_heatmap} visualizes, for each layer, the fraction of tokens routed to each expert.
 The learned router exhibits a patchier allocation pattern with several highly dominant experts and some effectively dead experts.
 Fixed random projection is slightly more balanced than the learned router in some layers, but still shows strong concentration and persistent expert dominance.
-In contrast, Self-Routing becomes substantially more uniform from layer 2 onward, with fewer near-zero columns and fewer abrupt shifts in expert dominance.
-This indicates that Self-Routing’s benchmark competitiveness is not achieved by collapsing routing onto a small subset of experts; if anything, it is accompanied by broader expert participation.
+In contrast, both Self-Routing variants become substantially more uniform from layer 2 onward, with fewer near-zero columns and fewer abrupt shifts in expert dominance.
+The last-$N$ Self-Routing variant also shows visually continuous expert-use patterns across layers, while the random-coordinate variant breaks this continuity because each layer routes through a different coordinate subset.
+This indicates that Self-Routing’s competitiveness is not achieved by collapsing routing onto a small subset of experts; if anything, it is accompanied by broader expert participation.

-Figure~\ref{fig:max_expert_fraction} summarizes routing concentration with a single statistic: the maximum expert fraction in each layer.
+Figure~\ref{fig:max_expert_fraction} summarizes routing concentration with a single statistic, i.e., the maximum expert fraction in each layer.
 Lower values indicate that no single expert dominates the routing distribution.
 Self-Routing stays below both learned routing and fixed random projection in most layers, again showing a more even distribution of traffic.
 Averaged across layers, the largest expert receives 45.3\% of routed tokens for the learned router, 44.9\% for fixed random projection, and 37.7\% for Self-Routing.
-Taken together, Figures~\ref{fig:entropy_by_layer}--\ref{fig:max_expert_fraction} suggest that Self-Routing not only matches the learned router on downstream evaluation, but also produces more balanced expert utilization than either learned routing or fixed random projection, without any explicit load-balancing loss.
+Taken together, Figures~\ref{fig:entropy_by_layer}, \ref{fig:expert_heatmap}, and~\ref{fig:max_expert_fraction} suggest that Self-Routing not only matches the learned router on downstream evaluation, but also produces more balanced expert utilization than either learned routing or fixed random projection, without any explicit load-balancing loss.